-The news this week that the Trump administration never had a plan to distribute the COVID vaccine is another sign of their incompetence, but is it also more evidence that their overall program to contain the virus was intentionally racist?
+The news this week that the Trump administration never had a plan to distribute the COVID vaccine is another sign of their incompetence but it may also provide evidence that their overall program to contain the virus was intentionally racist.

 Throughout Trump’s adult life, he and his Republican supporters have pushed racial, white nationalist, pro-white themes to divide and conquer key political groups that oppose his policies or him personally.

 At the state level, governors in Florida, South Dakota, and Georgia, key swing states, also downplayed news about how serious the pandemic was becoming and failed to take the needed public health actions.
 They did this in an effort to prop up Trump in his pre-election posturing.
 As they did this, their citizens, mostly minorities, were dying.

 The common theme of Republican and Trump’s intentional neglect has a racist theme.
 As reported in the Daily Kos, “Republicans across the country, from senators to governors and state legislators, downplayed the virus and spread lies about it from the moment it arrived and began killing Americans by the dozen.